Shared Leave Program

 |Qualifying reason:||You must have used (or will soon deplete) all of your:|

-*Information provided by your health-care provider will be used to determine whether your medical situation meets the criteria for receiving shared leave.
+The University uses the information provided by your health-care provider to determine whether your medical situation meets the definition of “severe, extraordinary, or life-threatening.”

 A job-related injury or illness that is covered by workers’ compensation does not qualify for shared leave.